-Prerequisite(s): 557-111 Fnd of Library & Info Services and 557-129 Online Learning & Technologies
+Prerequisite(s): 557-111 Fnd of Library & Info Services and (557-129 Online Learning & Technologies or 890-115 Online Success Strategies)

 557-117 | Managing & Org Collections // 3 Credits

 This course provides an examination of library's collections.
 Emphasis will be placed on library classification systems, cataloging according to specific classification system, the ILS's role in cataloging, and understanding OCLC and local shared resources.
 Explores collection development including criteria for selection/de-selection as well as the associated challenges.